 - Louisiana - Both parties have an equal interest in assets and debt acquired during the marriage.

-- Nevada - Divides property as equally as possible.
-Factors are considered on a case-by-case basis.
+- Nevada - Courts strive to divide property as equally as possible, considering relevant factors on a case-by-case basis.

 - New Mexico - Any property that isn't separate property acquired by either or both parties during the marriage is distributed evenly.